anyadikeifeanyi98/alx-system_engineering-devops/README.md

-repository contains scripts from the shell basics project
+scripts for shell rwdirectoons project